Measuring the photo-ionization rate, neutral fraction and mean free path of HI ionizing photons at $4.9 \leq z \leq 6.0$ from a large sample of XShooter and ESI spectra: Results

 \subsection{Parameter estimation (\LmfpHI and \GHIavg)}

 \figref{fig:parameter-constraints-multiple-redshift} summarizes the main result of this work, the \measurement of \GHIavg and \LmfpHI in 12 redshift bins at \zrange{4.9}{6.1}.
 The method of modeling \GHI fluctuations, generating \lya forest spectra and measuring the parameters with appropriate statistical uncertainty has already been described in \S \ref{sec:framework}, \S \ref{sec:simulation} and \S \ref{sec:method}.
 In short, we generate 1000 mock samples for each of 26244 \LmfpHI-\GHIavg parameter combinations.
 We calculate the AD statistics $p$ value between data and each mock sample.
 The median $p$ value ($p_{\rm med}$) describes the level of agreement between data and each model.
 The best fit \LmfpHI-\GHIavg corresponds to the model that has maximum $p_{\rm med}$.
 The $1\sigma$ uncertainty corresponds to the region with $p_{\rm med}>0.32$ and accounts for uncertainty in thermal parameter estimation. (see \S \ref{subsec:parameter-estimation} for details.). \figref{fig:parameter-constraints-multiple-redshift} shows that the best fit \LmfpHI-\GHIavg values are evolving with redshift.
 The best fit \LmfpHI significantly decreases with increasing redshift from $57.4 \; h^{-1} {\rm cMpc}$ at $z=5.0$ to $8.4 \; h^{-1} \: {\rm cMpc}$ at $z=6$.
 The \GHIavg also decreases from 0.56 at $z=5.0$ to 0.145 at $z=6.0$ with increasing redshift but not as drastically as \LmfpHI. \figref{fig:parameter-constraints-multiple-redshift} also illustrates that \LmfpHI and \GHIavg are strongly correlated with each other as expected from physical models of reionization.
+We emphasize that the correlation between \LmfpHI and \GHIavg at $z>5.2$ is driven by the data whereas at $z \leq 5.2$, it is more likely to be driven by the physical prior (see \S \ref{subsec:true-mfp} and online appendix \ref{app:mfp-parameter}).
 The size of the $1\sigma$ uncertainty (shown by the blue contours), is similar at $z<5.7$ while it increases at $z>5.7$.
 The less stringent constraints on \LmfpHI-\GHIavg at $z>5.8$ are due to the combined effect of the limited number of spectra and the finite \SNR of the spectra.
 Many of the \taueffHI measurements at $z>5.7$ are lower limits due to non-detections.
 Due to the presence of non-detections, the constraining power of the \taueffHI CDF decreases.
 As a result, contour sizes increase at $z>5.7$.